How Much Compensation Can I Claim For An Accident In An Office?

 - Spillages on hard floors and poorly marked wet floors following cleaning.

-A second significant category of injuries are those caused by manual handling: lifting and carrying objects around the office.
+A second significant category of injuries is those caused by manual handling: lifting and carrying objects around the office.
 Employers are legally bound to provide training and specialist equipment for workers who are regularly required to lift heavy objects.

 Another category of claims results from repetitive strain injury.
 Anyone who is obliged to carry out a physically repetitive task at work can be a victim.
 In office environments, this commonly affects workers who spend most of their day typing at a keyboard.
 It can be extremely painful and have long-term effects.
-As with other types of workplace hazard, employers are obliged to take steps to protect you.
+As with other types of workplace hazards, employers are obliged to take steps to protect you.
 For example, by providing keyboards with wrist support and by ensuring sufficient rest periods are provided.

 It may be possible to claim for existing injuries that have worsened as a result of an office accident.
-For example, an employee with a visual impairment may be able to make a claim if they are forced to sit at a computer screen for long periods and their condition is made worse.
+For example, an employee with a visual impairment may be able to make a claim if they are forced to sit at a computer screen for long periods, and their condition is made worse.
 Successful claims have also been made by those with pre-existing back problems who are not given a suitable chair to work in.

 It’s also worth taking a few photographs with your smartphone if you think that somebody else’s negligence has caused your accident; these could turn out to be highly valuable evidence as your claim progresses.
 Getting the names and contact details of any witnesses is also highly recommended.